alimium/scheduling-problem-mip/README.md

 ## Further work
 Below are future plans and further ideas:
 - Implementation of the problem using genetic algorithms.
-- Fine-tuning solver hyperparameters to achieve best results.
+- Fine-tuning solver hyperparameters to achieve better results.

 ---
 ## Introduction & Problem Definition
-Suppose an educational institute has certain students each of whom are enrolled in certain courses.
+Suppose an educational institute has a number of students each enrolled in certain courses.
 A final exam is going to be held for each course.
-All exams must take place within a specific time window. _(i.e. one weeks)_ During these dates, there are specific valid time periods that exams can be held at. _(i.e. 8 AM - 10 AM, 10 AM - 12 PM, 14 PM - 16 PM)_ Also, all exams must be held in available rooms which have certain capacities.
+All exams must take place within a specific time window. _(i.e. one week)_ During these dates, there are specific valid time periods that exams can be held at. _(i.e. 8 AM - 10 AM, 10 AM - 12 PM, 14 PM - 16 PM)_ Also, all exams must be held in available rooms which have certain capacities.

 > **Notice**
 > The list of students is available.
 In other words it is known that which student is enrolled in what courses.